llmware-ai/llmware/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/llmware?color=blue)
 [![discord](https://img.shields.io/badge/Chat%20on-Discord-blue?logo=discord&logoColor=white)](https://discord.gg/MhZn5Nc39h)

 `llmware` is a unified framework for developing LLM-based application patterns including Retrieval Augmented Generation (RAG).
-This project provides an integrated set of tools that anyone can use – from beginner to the most sophisticated AI developer – to rapidly build industrial-grade, knowledge-based enterprise LLM applications with specific focus on making it easy to integrate open source small specialized models and connecting enterprise knowledge safely and securely to LLMs in private cloud.
+This project provides an integrated set of tools that anyone can use – from a beginner to the most sophisticated AI developer – to rapidly build industrial-grade, knowledge-based enterprise LLM applications with specific focus on making it easy to integrate open source small specialized models and connecting enterprise knowledge safely and securely to LLMs in private cloud.

 ## 🎯  Key features